auxiliaire/GotoApp/README.md

 considerably better.
 This can mean 3-13 times the performance of the code written using function calls.

+## Verdict

+**Never prematurely optimize your code!**

+Although GoTo performs better, this is simply not enough reason to start using it for it may complicate the code.
+Instead try to write clean code, and optimize only when you can put your finger on a certain point that proved to be a bottleneck in your application.

 ## Code

 This program is written in Microsoft Visual Basic for .NET framework 6.0.
 Another version is